nruffin95/Professional-README-Generator/Develop/README1.md

   ## Contributors:

-  Nick Ruffin
+  Nicholaus Ruffin

   ## Questions

-  ### If You have any questions about the repo, open an issue or contact 555-555-5555 or nruffin95@gmail.com.
+  ### If You have any questions about the repo, open an issue or contact NA or nruffin95@gmail.com.